racz16/WebGL-GLSL-Editor/README.md

 ### Inlay hints

-The extension can show function and constructor parameters in the source code.
+The extension can show function and constructor parameters in the source code with tooltips and links.

 ![inlay hints](res/png/screenshots/inlay-hints.png)